 - What do you know that no one else knows?

 Guest blog post by Cara Corodoni: Spring, spring, spring is almost sprung, especially if you’re in California where we skipped winter this year.
-Spring, when the seemingly dead reveals itself as only dormant; when then earth once more begins her veil dance, showing a little bit price for of green here and there, oh la la!
+Spring, when the seemingly dead reveals itself as only dormant; when then earth once more begins her veil dance, showing a little green here and there, oh la la!
 A flash of color a snippet of birdsong.
 Rising desire.
 Spring, a lovely time to surrender to the cycle of abundance, to be comforted by the repetition beyond our control.
 Spring is also a time of new beginnings, in many ways the true beginning of the year.
-And new beginnings mean change, and where there is change, or the longing for change, there is resistance.
+And new beginnings mean change, and where there is change or the longing for change, there is resistance.
 Ah, resistance, fear, anxiety, wish for control, for knowing how it will all turn out.
-Spring panic: The energy we feel at reconnecting to possibility, at seeing the earth burst forth and both being called and fearful ourselves.
-Within resistance there are assumptions and limiting beliefs – often a space in which we let our brain’s negativity bias call the shots.
+Spring panic: The energy we feel at reconnecting to the possibility, at seeing the earth burst forth and both being called and fearful ourselves.
+Within resistance, there are assumptions and limiting beliefs – often a space in which we let our brain’s negativity bias call the shots.
 Our desires can scare us, activating a digging-the-heels-in, I-don’t-need-anything-to-change reaction even when we really want everything to change.
-There can you are numerous ways to grapple with resistance and it’s feelings of fear, anxiety and panic; thank goodness ’cause we need them all!
+There are numerous ways to grapple with resistance and its feelings of fear, anxiety, and panic; thank goodness ’cause we need them all!
 Here I invite you on a Spring mindfulness approach to moving through resistance.
-[Read more…]
+Continue reading

 We are celebrating Women’s History Month in March by recognizing some of the famous women speakers and their famous speeches.
 We hope you will join us in honoring the Women throughout History who have stood up and spoken up to improve the lives of others.
 Women’s History Month is dedicated to bring more awareness of the impact that women have had and continue to have on shaping our lives and world as it is today.